Sean700/MS1/README.md

     + Download a recipe
     + Queries
     + Information section
-    + Suscribe to the website with an account
+    + Subscribe to the website with an account

 ## Wireframes
 I used the Balsamiq programme for my wireframes [Balsamiq](https://balsamiq.com/)